Rugtveit/CustomSettingsPlus/README.md

 # CustomSettingsPlus

-CustomSettingsPlus is a beatsaber mod for Oculus Quest 1 & 2.
+CustomSettingsPlus is a BeatSaber mod for Oculus Quest 1 & 2.
 It adds more settings to the game which allows you to modify more of the game to your preference.

 # Planned features